 5. Focus on oneness, not the differences.

-The reason why we feel so hurt when people don’t understand us is because we focus too much on the differences.
+The reason why we feel so hurt when people don’t understand us is that we focus too much on the differences.
 You see yourself as an individual and everyone else as separate from you, other than you.

 In school, even though I had friends, I always felt lonely.
-I felt as though there’s a wall between others and I. It’s because I focused too much on how others weren’t as introverted and intuitive as me.
+I felt as though there’s a wall between others and I. It’s because I focused too much on how others weren’t as introverted and intuitive like me.
 I would feel less lonely if I focused on the similarity I had with others.

 It feels nice to be understood, right?

 But you don’t need people to understand you to feel one with them.